Virtrend: virtual yield

 An investment (purchase of stock) should a positive amount, preceded with an optional ASCII plus sign (+), or no sign at all.
 The same is true of later extra purchases.

-Selling part of it should be negative amount, preceded by a simple ASCII dash serving as a minus sign (-).
+Selling part of it should be a negative amount, preceded by a simple ASCII dash serving as a minus sign (-).

 A remaining end value at the date under consideration, in the last non-blank, non-comment line of the file, should be positive.

-A dividend that is immediately reinvested as extra stock need not booked here.
+A dividend that is immediately reinvested as extra stock need not be booked here.
 But a dividend paid out to a money account should.
 Likewise, costs or provisions charged against the existing stock (so partial shares are automatically sold to cover the costs) should not be booked, but charges against a money account should.

 It is possible to make all amounts the reverse, to simulate a loan with periodic payments.
 The first amount, for taking out the loan, will then be negative.
 All payment terms are positive.
 Payment terms may include interest, or that may be paid and booked separately, also specified as a positive amount.